Skip to main content

 Generic LED Bar

 A linear strip of individually addressable pixels.
 Configure the pixel count and color variant when adding.
+Use for LED strips, LED tape, and linear wash fixtures.

 Generic LED Circle

 A ring of individually addressable pixels.
 Configure the pixel count and color variant when adding.
+Use for LED rings and circular fixtures.

 Generic LED Matrix

 A 2D grid of individually addressable pixels.
 Configure width, height, strip order, and color variant when adding.
+Use for LED panels, LED matrices, and pixel grids.

-Color Variants
+Color variants

 Each generic LED type supports these color variants:

-VariantChannels per Pixel
+VariantChannels per pixel

 RGB3